luvnft/bitcoinr/_pages/lucerne.md

 author_profile: true
 ---

-My second run in Switzerland was in my second favorite city in Switzerland, namely in Lucerne.
+My second run in Switzerland was in another of my favorites cities in Switzerland, namely in Lucerne.
  It took me around half an hour minutes at a really slow pace, as I stopped a lot to admire the beautiful old sights and architecture along the way: